F5Networks/f5-appsvcs-templates/docs/userguide/template-authoring.rst

             }
           }
       }
+Once the declaration is parameterized to fit your needs, it is the template you use to deploy your BIG-IP(s).

-#.
-If the FAST NPM module is installed globally on your system, we can validate it and try rendering it with the following command:  ``fast validate hello.mst``
+4. If the FAST NPM module is installed globally on your system, we can validate it and try rendering it with the following command:  ``fast validate hello.mst``
-#.
-Create the following file named **params.json**:
+5. Create the following file named **params.json**:

    .. code-block:: json